lgastako/resume/README.md

 DialPad for $50m.

 Technology stack was primarily Python and PostgreSQL with assorted telephony components such as Twilio and Asterisk PBX.
+Deployed on AWS.

 **Atomic Labs (San Francisco CA)**<br>